-If this option is active, Security Officers who do not have the Create Profiles right cannot generate keys.
+If this option is active (the default setting for a new installation), Security Officers who do not have the global Create Profiles permission cannot generate keys.

 The use of group keys (<GROUPKEY>) in encryption rules also is not possible for these security officers.